 Final exams for fall and spring semesters are scheduled based on pre-enrollment data.
 The schedule will be published a few days prior to the add/drop periods in August and January.

-Final project and take home exam due dates will be determined by using the tables provided at the start of the semester.
+Final project and take home exam due dates are determined by the Office of the University Registrar and are published with the final exams.

 Final exams for seven-week 2 classes are scheduled with exams for full semester classes.

 For more information on final exams, refer to the Faculty Handbook.